MaryamAsgarinezhad/obsidian/DevOps/CDN.md

 --------------------------------------

-The difference between .conf.j2 filles and ansible playbooks or tasks:
+The difference between .conf.j2 filles (generally config files) and ansible playbooks or tasks:
 - is that .conf.j2 files are written to define the "**openresty.service**" on the nodes, but ansible files are written to apply linux commands on the nodes.